Pulcheria: Relationship with Aelia Eudocia

 The relationship between Pulcheria and Aelia Eudocia, Theodosius II's wife, was strained.
-The two women over the years had developed a rivalry possibly based on their different backgrounds and religious beliefs.
+The two women over the years had developed a rivalry, possibly based on their different backgrounds and religious beliefs.
 Eudocia was originally named Athenais and was born in Athens to a Greek philosopher and professor of rhetoric.
-When her father died, he left her with little means, only "one hundred gold coins".
+According to a later source, when her father died, he left her with little means, only 100 solidi (gold coins).
 She visited her aunt in Constantinople out of desperation.
-On 7 June 421, Theodosius married Athenais, but her name was changed to Eudocia.
+On 7 June 421, Theodosius married Athenais, and her name was changed to Eudocia.
 Opinions differ as to whether Pulcheria really recommended Eudocia to her brother, a claim made by John Malalas.
 The rivalry between the two women was posed by some scholars to have been motivated by Eudocia's envy of Pulcheria's power in court.

 Centuries later, Theophanes the Confessor wrote that Eudocia and the chief minister, the eunuch Chrysaphius, convinced Theodosius to rely less on his sister's influence and more on that of his new wife.
-This caused Pulcheria in the late 440s to leave the imperial palace and live in "…Hebdomon, a seaport seven miles from Constantinople."
-However, the chronology of her departure does not support Theophanes' narrative.
-The rivalry of Eudocia and Pulcheria may have come to a head when Eudocia departed for the Holy Land and, for a time, openly supported monastic Miaphysitism.
-Nonetheless, the sources do not speak of any dispute between them in this period.
+This caused Pulcheria in the late 440s to leave the imperial palace and live in "Hebdomon, a seaport seven miles from Constantinople."
+However, Eudocia had already left Constantinople for Jerusalem, and the chronology of her departure does not support this version of the events.

-Empress
+Wife of Marcian

-While hunting on horseback in 450, Theodosius II fell from his horse and injured his spine; he died 2 days later from the injury.
+While hunting on horseback in 450, Theodosius II fell from his horse and injured his spine; he died two days later.
 What exactly happened in government during the interregnum is unclear.
-It is speculated by some historians that she reigned over the Empire alone for about one month after the death of Theodosius, which may have primarily consisted of arranging the public funeral of Theodosius.
+It is speculated by some historians that Pulcheria reigned over the empire alone for about one month after the death of Theodosius, which may have primarily consisted of arranging the public funeral of Theodosius, while another theory believes that the government was under tense negotiations between different parties.
 As the deceased emperor lacked surviving male children, Pulcheria could bestow dynastic legitimacy on an outsider by marrying him.
 She honoured her vow of virginity despite entering a legitimate marriage.
-She married Marcian, a tribune and close associate of general Aspar, probably at the general's suggestion.
-Marcian's origins were of low status in comparison to those of previous emperors: "Marcian was a man of little substance, with no ancient aristocratic or imperial blood.
-He was Roman, however, and thus the bond of kedeia at once communicated eligibility for basileia."
-One condition of the marriage was that Marcian obey and respect Pulcheria's vow of virginity, and he complied with it.
+Allying with the prominent general Aspar, she married Marcian, a tribune and close associate of Aspar.
+Marcian's origins were of low status in comparison to those of previous emperors but he was a Roman, which made him eligible for the throne.
+One condition of the marriage was that Marcian obey and respect Pulcheria's vow of virginity, which he did.
 In order for the marriage to not seem scandalous to the Roman state, the church proclaimed that "Christ himself sponsored the union and it therefore should not provoke shock or unjustified suspicions."
+Marcian ascended the throne on 25 August 450.
 After their marriage, Pulcheria and Marcian had Chrysaphius killed.